Issues MobilizationV

 Funding and Reporting

 In situations where a payment-by-invoice approach is not possible or practical, NAR will make a lump-sum payment.
-Upon completion of campaigns in which lump-sum payments are made, grant recipients must submit, along with a Post-Campaign Report, an accounting of fund expenditures and return any unused funds to NAR staff.
+Upon completion of campaigns in which lump-sum payments are made, grant recipients must submit, along with a post-campaign report, an accounting of fund expenditures and return any unused funds to NAR.